How to Ferment Vegetables at Home: Complete Beginner's Guide

 A raw carrot is sweet and crisp, refreshing in its simplicity.
 After a week in brine, it becomes something more: tangy, aromatic, a little sour, but still carrying its sweetness.
 The texture changes too—softer, but still structured.

 A hot pepper is fiery, sometimes sharp to the point of harshness.
 Fermented, its fruitiness steps forward.
 Floral notes appear, the bitterness fades, the heat rounds into something smoother.
 This is why fermented hot sauces taste layered in a way raw-blended sauces can't.
+While our Salamander Original, Tropical, and Whiskey sauces aren't fermented, they share that same philosophy: transformation through process creates depth that shortcuts can't match.

 What's happening isn't magic—it's microbiology.
 Beneficial bacteria are converting sugars into lactic acid.
 That acid drops the pH, protecting the food while also transforming the flavor.
 Once you see fermentation as a process you can understand and guide, you realize you're not risking your food.
 You're collaborating with nature to make it something intentional.